Shrsh/RL-Deep-RL/Deep-RL/Deep-Q-Network/readme.md

 # Deep Q Network
+DQN is implemented in TF2.
 The report contains an analysis which was done as a part of a course assignment.